Neha Pendse On Kapil Sharma’s New Show: No One Has Any Idea Of What’s Happening!

 The actress further added, "I was under a contract with them but with nothing happening, they told me that I can take this up.
 EKR is a small stint and once Family Time gets rolling, I would happily get back."

-Neha Feels Bad With Whatever Happened With Kapil
+Neha Feels Bad About Whatever Happened With Kapil

-Neha feels bad with whatever happened with Kapil.
+Neha feels bad about whatever happened with Kapil.
 She hopes that whatever the actor-comedian is going through gets sorted and he bounces back.

 Will One Flop Ruin A Star’s Career?